-- NBFC’s do not comprise being a part of the system related to payment and settlement and also cheques cannot be issued by them which are drawn on itself.
+- NBFCs do not comprise a part of the system related to payment and settlement and also cheques cannot be issued by them they are drawn on themselves.

-- NBFC depositors, unlike bank depositors, are not covered by the Deposit Insurance and Credit Guarantee Corporation's deposit insurance programme.
+- NBFC depositors, unlike bank depositors, are not covered by the Deposit Insurance and Credit Guarantee Corporation's deposit insurance program.

 - The net held funds of the company need to be at least Rs.
-2 crore..
+2 crores..